ct-report/NL/README.md

 On April 21 the Dutch Cabinet decided not to designate any of the 7 proposals, which had been selected for the National Appathon on April 18-19.

-The Dutch Cabinet is now evaluating the development of a a new solution, that can fulfill all the requirements (EPDB/Privacy & Safety).
+The Dutch Cabinet is now working on a new solution, that can fulfill all the requirements (EPDB/Privacy & Safety).

-**Around May 18, the Cabinet will announce if and how such an app will be used to support GGD in tracing and traceability.**
+**Around May 11-18, the Cabinet will publish interim test-results & announce how such new app will be used to support GGD in tracing and traceability.**

 Official NL App Information | https://www.rijksoverheid.nl/onderwerpen/coronavirus-app
 -------------------|---------------------------------------------------------